mmrasteu/phprabbit-framework/README.md

 Validates if the value is a valid email address.

 ##### **Numeric**
 Validates if the value is a number.
-Accepts any numeric type, including integers and floats.
+Accepts any type of numeric value, including integers and floats.

 ##### **Date**
 Validates if the value is a valid date according to the given format (e.g., 'Y-m-d').
-The default format is specified in the environment variable `DEFAULT_DATETIME_FORMAT`.
+The default format is specified in the environment variable `DEFAULT_DATETIME_FORMAT`

 ##### **Boolean**
-Validates if the value is a boolean (`true` or `false`), or if it's a string representing a boolean value (e.g., "true", "false").
+Validates if the value is a boolean (`true` or `false`), or if it's a string that represents a boolean value (such as "true", "false").

 ##### **Array**
 Validates if the value is an array.